fpvout/DigiView-Android/README.md

 ## Known Issues
 - It is recommended you do not launch the app prior to plugging in, and to back out of app when done (not minimize).
 Currently this can result in multiple instances of the player.
+- Concerning hardware, Usb-C to Usb-C cables sometimes don't work depending the phone you're using. in that case, USB OTG Adapters is the best option.
+- You *may* need to Activate Usb OTG in your Android settings to get the fpv goggles detected.

 ## Development
  - We will put more info here in the near future.